streampayments/streamsdk-express/README.md

 ## Overview

-The Stream SDK Express adapter provides a clean, declarative way to integrate StreamPay payments into your Express.js applications.
-Built on top of [stream-sdk](https://github.com/streampayments/stream-sdk), it offers drop-in handlers for checkout flows and webhook processing.
+The Stream SDK Express adapter provides a clean, declarative way to integrate Stream payments into your Express.js applications.
+Built on top of [@streamsdk/typescript](https://github.com/streampayments/streamsdk-typescript), it offers drop-in handlers for checkout flows and webhook processing.

 **Key Benefits:**
 - 🚀 **Simple Integration** - Add payment processing in minutes